All scholarships

 Who can apply for the Countries Reopening to International Students and African Scholars in 2021?+

-Applicants must be eligible African nationals applying at the the stated level level, meet the academic and English-language requirements set by Various, and be able to relocate to France for the duration of the programme.
+Applicants must be eligible African nationals applying at the Undergraduate, Masters level, meet the academic and English-language requirements set by Various, and be able to relocate to France for the duration of the programme.

 Is the Countries Reopening to International Students and African Scholars in 2021 fully funded?+